 There are two sessions daily.
 The first session starts at 8.15am and finishes at 11.30am, and the second session is from 12.30pm to 3.45pm.
-Our

-Nursery is open for 39 weeks during term time Monday to Friday.
+Our Nursery is open for 38 weeks during term time Monday to Friday.
 Times are subject to change during the month of Ramadan and the session may be reduced.

 The nursery offers 15-hour and 30-hour places.
 There is the additional option of using your entitlement in a flexible way to suit your needs.
 This is subject to availability.

-Some children may be offered a full-time place in which case they will need to pay the charges for this service as it is not covered by the vouchers or if you have 30-hour entitlement.
+Subject to availability of places some children may be offered a full-time place in which case they will need to pay the charges for this service as it is not covered by the vouchers or if you have 30-hour entitlement.